-11 Course Learning Outcomes 1 An in-depth knowledge of sociological and criminological perspectives and methods, and their application to contemporary social issues, to social identities and institutions, crime and deviance, and to social change.
+11 Course Learning Outcomes Course Learning Outcomes 1 An in-depth knowledge of sociological and criminological perspectives and methods, and their application to contemporary social issues, to social identities and institutions, crime and deviance, and to social change.
 2 An understanding of the disciplines of sociology and criminology - through the course's core themes of applied social and criminological theory and research, cultural sociology, and policy, activism and politics - as being theoretically informed, evidence-based, relevant, professionally focussed and applied.
 3 An alertness to the inherently interdisciplinary nature of sociology and criminology as disciplines and to demonstrate their proficiency with theories, methods, themes and perspectives unique to sociology and criminology: but also, to demonstrate their working knowledge of the relevant political, economic, historical, and cultural factors and perspectives to be drawn on by sociologists and criminologists when venturing to adequately understand crime and society as a whole.
 4 A capacity for students to show that they can make sense of a wide range of social institutions, crime and deviance, social changes and important social issues - such as poverty, class, racism, sexism and other forms of inequalities and discrimination.
 5 Critical reflection on the experience of work and interactions with sociological and criminological thought where students select to undertake a work-experience placement 6 Proficiency in relevant transferable and employability-related skills to include: disciplined oral and written communication, the production of well-structured written work and presentations, the use of software packages and other technology, and the collection, comprehension and analysis of a wide range of research and data.
 7 The development and application of broader social and cognitive skills involving social collaboration and understanding, independence of judgement and argument, problem solving and personal commitment and responsibility.
 8 Understanding of crime and society recognising the importance of political, economic and cultural interconnectedness at local, national, and international levels.

+12 Course Requirements

+12a Level 3:

-CORE modules ( olete this course a student must successfully co (totalling 120 credits): Module Code Module Name Credit Value BUS3002 Developing Academic Skills for Success 20 BUS3003 Developing Interpersonal Skills for Success 20 BUS3006 Foundation Practice Project 20 SOC3000 Sociology and Criminology in Practice 20 SOC3001 Introduction to Sociology and Criminology 20 CRI3000 Criminality, Crime Control and Society 20 CORE modules ( Module Code (totalling 120 credits): Module Name Credit Value Module Code SOC4021 Understanding Society 20 SOC4028 Researching Social Life 20 SOC4029 State and Society 20 SOC4025 Sociological Imagination 20 CRI4031 Social Construction of Crime and Deviance 20 SOC4026 City, Community and Culture 20 Level 5: In order to complete this course a student must successfully complete all the follo CORE modules (totalling 100 credits): In order to comp omplete all the fo n order to comp Credit Value in order to comp CORE modules ( (totalling 100 credits): n order to comp CORE modules ( Module Code (totalling 100 credits): Credit Value n order to comp CORE modules ( Module Code SOC5043 (totalling 100 credits): Module Name Classical Social Theory Credit Value n order to comp CORE modules ( Module Code (totalling 100 credits): Credit Value
+In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits):

+Module Code Module Name Credit Value BUS3002 Developing Academic Skills for Success 20 BUS3003 Developing Interpersonal Skills for Success 20 BUS3006 Foundation Practice Project 20 SOC3000 Sociology and Criminology in Practice 20 SOC3001 Introduction to Sociology and Criminology 20 CRI3000 Criminality, Crime Control and Society 20

+Level 4:

+In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits):

+Module Code Module Name Credit Value

+SOC4021 Understanding Society 20

+SOC4028 Researching Social Life 20

+SOC4029 State and Society 20

+SOC4025 Sociological Imagination 20

+CRI4031 Social Construction of Crime and Deviance 20

+SOC4026 City, Community and Culture 20

+Level 5:

+In order to complete this course a student must successfully complete all the following CORE modules (totalling 100 credits):

+Module Code Module Name Credit Value

+SOC5043 Classical Social Theory 20

+SOC5057 Exploring Popular Culture 20

+CRI5070 Beyond the Statistics 20

+SOC5044 Contemporary Social Theory 20

+CRI5058 Prisons and Punishment 20